mastodon-sc/mastodon-documentation/docs/partC/blender_view/usage.md

 * Menu Location: `Window > Blender Views > New Blender View (Advanced Visuals)`
 * Choose the tag set or the feature color mode you want to use for visualization. ![blender_advanced_visuals.png](usage/blender_advanced_visuals.png)
-* Wait for some seconds, for the data to load into Blender.
+* Wait for some seconds for the data to load into Blender.
 * Play around!

 ### Geometry Nodes